BaranEkin/voxel-carving-with-aruco/README.md

 - `OpenMP`: Parallelization support for our project.
 - `Eigen3`: Eigen library for linear algebra.
 - `gtest`: Google Test library for testing the code.
 IT WILL BE DOWNLOADED AUTOMATICALLY WHEN COMPILING.
 - `Open3D`: Open3D library for 3D visualization.
 IT WILL BE DOWNLOADED AUTOMATICALLY WHEN COMPILING.
-We still recommend to use Meshlab externally for visualization with using VoxelGrid::toPLY().
+We still recommend to use Meshlab externally on the PLY file for visualization.
+PLY file is exported by VoxelGrid::toPLY().